MAP OF MACOMB COUNTY DISTRICT COURTS

 There were a total of 8,014 criminal incidents reported by the neighboring cities of Eastpointe, Fraser and Roseville in 2019.
 The breakdown of crimes reported for each city is as follows:

 - Eastpointe 2,992 crimes reported

 - Roseville 4,156 crimes reported

 The majority of these crimes reported in the cities of Eastpointe, Fraser and Roseville involved assault, larceny, drugs and retail fraud.
 The following is list of the most prevalent misdemeanor and felony cases that we regularly see on the 38th and 39th District Court dockets:

 - Drunk Driving (OWI, Super Drunk Driving with .17 or more, OWI 3rd)

-- Drug Crimes (mostly possession analogues, marijuana, heroin)
+- Drug Crimes (possession/delivery of MDMA, LSD, analogues, cocaine & heroin)

 - Traffic Crimes (DWLS, leaving scene of accident, reckless driving)

 - Disorderly Conduct (public intoxication, urinating in public)

 - Embezzlement & False Pretenses